-Saied supporters hail revival of Tunisia's 2011 revolution after poll

-Formal results from Sunday’s presidential election were expected to be released later on Monday.
-Saied’s opponent, the media mogul Nabil Karoui who spent much of the election campaign period in detention, could launch an appeal if he loses.

-Big crowds waving Tunisian flags and chanting many of the old songs and slogans from the 2011 uprising filled the central Habib Bourguiba Avenue until the early hours of Monday.
+Hailing 'new revolution', political outsider Saied set to be Tunisia's president

+“I would like to congratulate you on your election to presidency,” he said, addressing Saied in a statement sent to journalists.

+Karoui, a media mogul, was detained in August pending a verdict in his trial for money laundering and tax evasion - accusations which he denies.
+He was released last Wednesday and took part in a televised debate with Saied on Friday.

-“What I have done is a new revolution,” Saied told a separate crowd of supporters gathering at his home in the Mnihla district on the outskirts of Tunis.
+“What I have done is a new revolution,” Saied told a crowd of supporters gathering at his home in the Mnihla district on the outskirts of Tunis after his landslide victory became clear.
 “I tell Tunisians that you have impressed the world.”

-Saied’s victory, if confirmed by the official results, is a sharp rebuke to a governing elite that has failed to halt a decline in living standards since the revolution, or to weed out pervasive corruption, nepotism and cronyism.

-A political outsider backed by both leftists and Islamists, Saied spent virtually nothing on his campaign but has called for remaking Tunisian politics by introducing an experimental form of direct democracy.
+Large crowds of people waving Tunisian flags and chanting many of the old songs and slogans from the 2011 uprising filled the central Habib Bourguiba Street into Monday morning.

 Olfa Radouan, a 53-year-old woman who brought her husband and two children to celebrate Saied’s victory in Bourguiba street, said she understood that he would face big challenges.